 Nexo Review Summary

-Nexo is a crypto-backed P2P lending site that offers you 10% interest on your deposits with the option to withdraw your money at any time.
-The company spent a fair amount of resources building a reputable platform, however, there are some misconceptions when it comes to their statements about licenses and regulations.We suggest that you do your own due diligence before investing any money on Nexo.
+Nexo is a crypto lending platform that offers up to 12% interest on your deposits with the promise to withdraw your money at any time.
+The company spent a fair amount of resources building a reputable platform, however, there are some misconceptions when it comes to their statements about licenses and regulations which exponentially increase your risk of depositing your money on Nexo.

 Key Takeaways from our Nexo Review: